 WHO WE ARE: GLOBAL MOMENTA NETWORK

 To carry out its work, Global Momenta calls on a select international network of consultants and strategic partnerships.
 Our collective expertise is drawn from diverse fields including law, business, philanthropy, finance, social entrepreneurship, public policy, international relations, organizational management, media and the arts.
-Global Momenta offices are in NYC and Rhinebeck, NY; our colleagues are based in major cities with global reach.
+Global Momenta offices are in NYC and Rhinebeck, NY; our team is based in major cities worldwide.

 DIANA AYTON-SHENKER, Founder & CEO

+Diana brings decades of social impact work.
 Named one of “25 Leading Women Changing the World” by Good Business New York, CEO Diana Ayton-Shenker loves connecting, networking, and collaborating with private philanthropists, families, family offices, wealth managers, foundations and corporations to advance positive social impact.
-As founder of The Fast Forward Fund, she was honored by President Clinton and the Social Venture Network, and inspired thousands of emerging social change leaders.
-As Global Catalyst Sr. Fellow at the New School, Diana brings decades of work with philanthropy, the U.N., and other international organizations to promote practical and profitable solutions for sustainable development, social entrepreneurship, and innovation around issues of public health, human rights, women’s leadership, and poverty alleviation.
-Diana recently served as the inaugural Nazarian Social Innovator in Residence hosted by the Wharton Social Impact Initiative.
+Diana serves as CEO and President of Leonardo/ISAST, and as Executive Director of the ASU-Leonardo Initiative.
+As founder of The Fast Forward Fund, she was honored by President Bill Clinton, the Social Venture Network, and inspired thousands of emerging social change leaders.
+She was privileged to serve as the inaugural Global Catalyst Senior Fellow at the New School (Jan.
+2017 – Dec.
+2020) and the inaugural Nazarian Social Innovator in Residence at Wharton, (2014-15)

-Diana is creator of the acclaimed Values in Action VIA curriculum & leadership development program, and has taught at The New School, the Bard MBA in Sustainability Program, The American University of Paris, and Hunter College, where she directed the first undergraduate human rights program in the country.
+Diana is Professor of Practice at ASU, jointly appointed at the School of Innovation in Society (College of Global Studies) and the School of Arts, Media, & Engineering (Herberger Institute for Design and Arts).
+She is creator of the acclaimed Values in Action VIA curriculum & leadership development program, and has taught at The New School, Bard College, The American University of Paris, and Hunter College, where she directed the first undergraduate human rights program in the country.
 She is the author of four books, including A New Global Agenda: Priorities, Practices, & Pathways of the International Community (2018), A Global Agenda: contemporary issues facing the UN, as well as the influential monograph The Challenge of Cultural Diversity and Universal Human Rights, and Tumbalalaika, an original collection of poems.
-Diana has been Senior Fellow in Venture Philanthropy at Bard Globalization & International Affairs program, held senior positions with Mercy Corps, PEN, Human Rights Watch, and has served on the advisory board of Earth Economics, Inspiring Capital, and others.
+Diana served as a Senior Fellow in Venture Philanthropy at Bard Globalization & International Affairs program, held senior positions with Mercy Corps, PEN, Human Rights Watch, and was on advisory boards of Inspiring Capital, Hydration Foundation, Earth Economics, and others.
 Ms. Ayton-Shenker received her L.L.M. in International Law from the University of Essex Law School Human Rights Centre, and her B.A. with Honors in International Relations from the University of Pennsylvania.
-After living and working in France, England, Spain, and Israel, Diana now splits her time between New York City and Rhinebeck, NY.
+After living and working in France, England, Spain, and Israel, Diana has home bases in NY and AZ.